-- Cheddar: This is a favorite amongst my friends and a classic addition to any cheese board.
-I used extra sharp cheddar cheese and sliced it up and it was devoured faster than any of the other cheeses in this spread.
-I added this to the board next in a fun curved pattern that I could then tuck some meats or garnishes into.
+- Cheddar: This is a classic addition to any cheese board.
+I used extra sharp cheddar cheese, sliced it up, and added it to the board in a fun curved pattern that I could then tuck some meats or garnishes into.

-There are a million types of cheese you could choose to add to your cheese board, but as a recommendation, it is good to have a soft cheese (such as brie or goat cheese), a semi-firm cheese (such as cheddar or gouda), an aged cheese (such as asiago or parmigiano), and a blue cheese (such as gorgonzola or roquefort).
-My brie is coming later on in the post and I usually have asiago on my boards but since I already had so much I decided to go with a pepper jelly cream cheese dip instead (later on in this post as well!)
+There are tons of cheese options you could add to your cheese board, but as a recommendation, it is good to have a soft cheese (such as brie or goat cheese), a semi-firm cheese (such as cheddar or gouda), an aged cheese (such as asiago or Parmigiano), and a blue cheese (such as gorgonzola or Roquefort).

-I then started adding in the meats.
-Because every good cheese board needs a meat paring!
+Next, I started adding in the meats.
+You can use any of your favorites, just be sure to slice them into single serve pieces for easy serving.
 I used 4 different types of meats on the main board:

 - Salami: This one is a no-brainer.
 Salami is a staple of any good charcuterie spread and pairs well with a lot of cheeses, fruits, and nuts.
-I bought a pre-sliced package because I was already slicing up so much!
-I lined this one up next along the edge of my board.
+I used a pre-sliced package and lined them up along the edge of my board.

 - Summer sausage: When I think of the holidays I think of summer sausage and cheese because this is what my family always snacks on during NYE festivities!
-It's hickory-smoked flavors are always a safe option for your guests!
-This one was sliced and placed next, along the opposite edge to the salami.
+Its hickory-smoked flavors are always a safe option for your guests!
+I freshly sliced this and placed it opposite to the salami.

 - Prosciutto or Coppa: My heart.
 This is my favorite of all the meats and can always be found on my cheese boards.
 This thinly sliced Italian ham has a salty-sweet flavor and meshes perfectly with the fruits.
-(I also like to eat it with some blue cheese but I like to eat everything with blue cheese so my opinion is biased..)
-Just roll up the pieces (or half pieces) and place on the board!
+Just roll up a few pieces (or half pieces) and place on the board!